joaquincabezas/clip_is_awesome/README.md

 ![laion_2b_quantiles](./images/laion_2b_quantiles.png)
 From: https://laion.ai/blog/laion-5b/#dataset-statistics

+But this is not something we cannot modify, even with the bias on the dataset there are workarounds.
+Check the repo at https://github.com/facebookresearch/DCI (includes code to reproduce the paper [A Picture is Worth More Than 77 Text Tokens: Evaluating CLIP-Style Models on Dense Captions](https://arxiv.org/abs/2312.08578))

 ## Experiments

 In this section I will experiment with some ideas around CLIP and will provide the notebooks.